A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting bone.

 At first, people have digestive problems, feel thirsty, and may urinate a lot, but if severe, hypercalcemia leads to confusion and eventually coma.
 If not recognized and treated, the disorder can be life threatening.

-Usually, the disorder is detected by routine blood tests.
+Usually, hypercalcemia is detected by routine blood tests.

-Drinking lots of fluids may be sufficient, but diuretics may increase calcium excretion and drugs can be used to slow the release of calcium from bone if needed.
+Drinking lots of fluids may be sufficient, but diuretics may increase calcium excretion, and medications can be used to slow the release of calcium from bone if needed.

 Causes of hypercalcemia include the following:

 Hyperparathyroidism: One or more of the four parathyroid glands secrete too much parathyroid hormone, which helps control the amount of calcium in blood.